lauringlab/benchmarking_shiny/README.md

 This directory is a shiny app that runs a summary of our validation analysis presented in *McCrone and Lauring, 2016*.

 One of the draw backs to the shiny app is that it can take a litte work to get it up and running.
 We have made a lighter version of the app that is hosted here *http://lauringlab.github.io/benchmarking_shiny/*.
 This version of the app only deals with the data presented in the paper, it does not provide means for changing as many variables as the shiny app.
 Give it a look.
 Currently each plot can only get 500 views a day.
 I'm not sure if that will be a problem but I'm working on a work around.
-Also please note that only variant with p<0.01 are included in the app so the ROC may appear slightly truncated to what is seen in the paper figures.
+Also please note that only variants with p<0.01 are included in the app so the ROC may appear slightly truncated compared to what is seen in the paper figures.

 ## Dependencies
 The large csv files that are used in this analysis are curated by git-lfs for large files.
 You may need to install git-lfs to get the files.
 Instructions for this can be found at *https://git-lfs.github.com*.